tjensengit/appm-4600-numerics/policies.md

 Cheating is not usually an issue in this class, and I have faith that students will continue to act appropriately.

 ## Grading
-- 10% for participation (~~attend 90% of lectures, for at least 10 minutes~~).
-  - ~~If you miss a class for a legitimate reason (sickness, important travel), you can be excused.
-Doctor's notes are not needed to document illness (traveling to the student health center when only mildly sick can in fact be dangerous, as you spread disease to very sick people).~~
-  - **Update** As of week 4, the participation grade is now determined by filling out the PlayPosit quizzes that are wrapped around some of the posted videos.
-Access these links via Canvas.
-You still only need to fill out 90% of these (the 90% will apply to combined attendance from weeks 1--3 and PlayPosit for the rest of the weeks)
+- 15% for lab/recitation days.
+  - Each day is pass/fail (you turn it in on time or you don't), but you are allowed one free "droppped" lab
 - 30% Homework.
   - Late homework is not accepted, but you are allowed one free "dropped" homework.
 Your lowest-scoring homework will be automatically dropped.
 - 30% Midterms (2 midterms, each 15%)
-- 30% Final exam
+- 25% Final exam

 The overall grade may be **curved** as appropriate, but note that there is no set "quota" of A's, B's, etc., so you are not directly competing with your classmates.

 ## Course website

-We will use [github](https://github.com/stephenbeckr/numerical-analysis-class) for public content (notes, demos, syllabus), and use CU's default LMT **Canvas** for private content like grades and homework solutions.
-Canvas will also be used to organize things, like the **pre-recorded lectures** (posted as unlisted on Youtube, with links in Canvas), comments made via **gradescope**, and Q&A forums via **piazza**.
+We will use github for public content (notes, demos, syllabus), and use CU's default LMT **Canvas** for private content like grades and homework solutions.
+- We have some prerecorded videos on **youtube** from a Covid semester; these are unlisted, but we can email you the links if you have to miss class
+- We'll use **gradescope** for grading (this integrates automatically with Canvas)
+- We can use **piazza** for Q&A forums if there is student desire

-## Online behavior
+## AI policy
-On zoom, please have your webcam on if at all possible
-- Valid reasons for not having the camera on: to protect the privacy of your family or roommate, if you cannot have a virtual background
-- Invalid reason: you don't feel like it, or you didn't wash your hair).

-We have the same standards of behavior as we would in a classroom: appropriate attire, appropriate and not distracting virtual backgrounds, verbal and chat remarks should be respectful, etc.  Real-world backgrounds should be appropriate and professional (please, no drugs or alcohol behind you).

-It's always important to have respectful remarks, and even more so in an online setting, since it is easier to get carried away with chat comments since you cannot see the effect on other people.

-If we enable private chat on zoom, remember that the zoom host can later see even "private" chats.
-Inappropriate or inconsiderate remarks, even on private chats, are not allowed.
+Students are allowed to:

+- use "autocomplete" style coding assistance, like Copilot.  (*Why? because this is now as ubiquitious as spell-check, and it has become part of how people program.*) However, we strongly suggest you to use it sparingly, and to double-check!

+Students are **not allowed** to:

+- explicitly asking a LLM, like ChatGPT/Claude..., to do anything for you.
+This covers both code and math.

+#### Enforcement
+For any major assignment (homework, or take-home exam if relevant), the instructor reserves the right to randomly check students, and/or check students with suspicious work.
+If a student is checked, they will need to do a live session with the instructor (either live-coding if it is coding related, or a whiteboard session if it is math related) so that the instructor can ask the student questions or give them tasks.

+#### Consequences of violating policy

+- First-time minor violations of the AI policy will result in losing points on the specific problem; the amount of points lost is up to instructor discretion, depending on the severity of the infraction

+- Major violations, or repeat violations, will result in a 0 on the entire relevant assignment

+- Egregious and/or repeated major violations will result in failing the class

 ## Dropping the Course
 Advice from your department advisor is recommended before dropping any course.
 After 11:59 PM Sept.
-9, dropping a course results in a "W" on your transcript and you’ll be billed for tuition.
-After 11:59 PM Oct.
-30, dropping the course is possible only with a petition approved by the Dean’s office.
+5 2025, dropping a course results in a "W" on your transcript and you’ll be billed for tuition.

-Note that due to COVID-19, these requirements or dates may change.

 # Generic policies